 There is also an indoor area (drinks are served inside) in case the weather is not ideal for being outdoors.

 The cocktails are a bit pricey, but the view you get while sipping on your drink makes them worth the money.
 If you want to be an early 2000s, Carrie Bradshaw, you can order a Cosmopolitan.
 I opted for a glass of rosé.

 1000 5th Ave, New York, NY 10028 (Open: seasonally and weather permitting, mid-April — October.
 11 a.m.– 4:30 p.m.
 Sunday through Thursday and 11 a.m. — 8:15 p.m.
 Friday through Saturday)

 There’s more than art at The Metropolitan Museum of Art.
-There’s also a rooftop bar that dishes up light bites (think salads, sandwiches and snacks), drink selections such as soda, wine, beer and some pre-made cocktails, and some incredible views.
+There’s also a rooftop bar that dishes up light bites (think salads, sandwiches and snacks), drink selections such as soda, wine, beer, pre-made cocktails and some incredible views.

-I still opted to get a glass of rosé the last time I went there and took a staged I’m-not-looking-at-the-camera photo because sometimes I’m not casual and unpretentious.
+I still opted to get a glass of rosé the last time I went there and took a staged I’m-not-looking-at-the-camera photo because sometimes I’m not casual.
 We all have those days.

 Because I love a good story, I’ll tell you about my first experience at The Met Rooftop Bar.
 My local New Yorker friend, Shannon, had been to The Met but she hadn’t been to this bar yet.
 We didn’t have much time, so we ran past the galleries and headed straight for the roof.

 There’s only one elevator that reaches the rooftop and it’s in an obscure, not-easily-found location in the back of the museum.
 We ran around everywhere, including right by Monet’s famous Water Lillie’s painting, trying to find it.

 I had been to Monet’s water lily garden in France, so I stopped quickly to look at the painting and then we continued scrambling to find that elevator.